 8. Close Accounts You No Longer Use

-Keeping nice and tidy accounts shows to financial companies your suitability with credit and how much credit you already have available to you.
+Keeping nice and tidy accounts shows to financial companies your suitability for credit and how much credit you already have available to you.

 How Does Having Too Many Account Affect Your Credit Score?